z31nnx/athena-3tier-infra/README.md

 - IAM Role for EC2 aligning with best practices
 - RDS database for data storage

-# Tools
-- This project was done using A Cloud Guru AWS (playground) for cost-effective environment and hands on testing.
-- The manual build was first documented in Notion with the ease of documentation for efficiency.

----
+## Notes
-> This project demonstrates both practical infrastructure understanding and the ability to deploy it using code.
+- This project demonstrates both practical infrastructure understanding and the ability to deploy it using code.
+- Manual build was first documented in Notion with the ease of documentation for efficiency.
+- The project name was initially Athena but due to collision, I have changed it to Trident, still a fitting name.
+- This was my first real project that I took time on, I will improve it as time goes and with more experience I get towards my journey in Cloud and Cybersecurity.

+## Costs
+-  This project was built/tested in A Cloud Guru’s AWS sandbox to avoid real-world charges.
+- There are cost considerations when this architecture gets deployed in a real AWS account.
+- I recommend checking [AWS Pricing Calculator](https://calculator.aws/#/) to estimate total costs.

+## License
+This project is licensed under the [MIT License](./LICENSE).